 I don’t really have a large chest so I didn’t have to tape anything in place, but if you need the extra support, definitely make sure to do so!
 On the other hand, if you have a small chest and want to create extra cleavage, tape can come in handy.
 The Ultimate Bra Guide’s post to Taping Breasts is super informative so clicky if you want to read more!In order to feeling comfortable in a plunging neckline, you NEED to wear the right undergarments.
 Click for more on how-to wear this neckline with class!
 Click To Tweet

-Luckily, I know how to wear ’em and still look “classy.”
-Sidebar: For the record, I am NOT judging other women for the way they dress – this is just personal preference.
+Luckily, I know how to wear them and still look classy.
+Sidebar: For the record, I’m NOT judging other women for the way they dress – this is just personal preference.
 You should wear whatever you want, whenever you want!
 As long as you feel comfortable and confident, you will look like a total rockstar.

-Personally, I only like to “show off” one body part at a time, ha.
+Personally, I only like to “show off” one body part at a time.
 That sounds reallllly strange, but I promise it works.
 It also depends on the occasion, too!
 I was dressing for a wedding so I didn’t want to bare too much, but if I was hitting up NYC, I’d feel more comfortable wearing something a bit more risque.
 How do you guys feel about plunge necklines – are they a do or a don’t?Plunging necklines 101: think about balance when sporting the cut to ooze elegance and class. #fashiontips #whattoweartoweddings Click To Tweet

-Other fabulous deep-v pieces for your browsing pleasure:
+Not a fan of the dress I’m wearing?
+Here other fabulous deep-v pieces for your browsing pleasure: